thms/alive/app/abilities/modifiers/README.md

 ## Expiry
 "lasting N turns" - these get expired by tick()
-"for M attacks" - these get expired by attack() Keeping track: either with the same mechanism as abilities - ability_stats, or we instantiate the things and they keep tack of if themselves.
+"for M attacks" - these get expired by attack() Keeping track: we instantiate the things and they keep tack of if themselves.

 ## Calculating current attributes
 Modifiers act as a chain on the attributes to calculate the current attributes: